-Remember, Coercion in any degree is not the same thing as either Extortion or Blackmail by Grand Larceny.
-Coercion is the threat to induce someone to do something they have a right to abstain from or the reverse.
+Again, Coercion in any degree is not the same thing as either Extortion or Blackmail by Grand Larceny but a threat to induce someone to do something they have a right to abstain from or the reverse.
 Extortion is a crime that can be equal or greater in terms of punishment and involves many similar elements, but Blackmail mandates that the accused secure property from his or her victim.

 Call our criminal lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today.